quangvu237-cyber/kid-youtube/README.md

   ./vendor/bin/phpstan analyse --memory-limit=2G
   ```

-- When deploying to production, these two packages should be disabled to avoid impacting the application's performance and security.
+- When deploying to production, Telescope & Debugbar should be disabled to avoid impacting the application's performance and security.

 ## License